tobioffice/quartz/content/How I Built an AI Chatbot That Knows Everything About Me.md

 That inspired me to bring the same concept to life in my own portfolio — [tobioffice.dev](https://tobioffice.dev)

+For this project, I'm using Google's Gemini 2.5 Flash model as my core LLM, chosen for its impressive performance and cost-effectiveness.
+This model powers the natural conversational abilities of my chatbot while maintaining quick response times.

+### Features and Capabilities

+My AI assistant can:
+- Answer questions about my background, skills, and experience
+- Provide detailed information about my projects and their technical implementations
+- Explain my blog posts and technical articles in depth
+- Handle follow-up questions and maintain context in conversations
+- Navigate through my portfolio content intelligently

+Average response time: ~2 seconds
+Context window: Up to 128k tokens
+Training data: All blog posts and portfolio content

 ### Why I Chose [[RAG]] Instead of a Big [[System Prompt]]

 you might ask this: